 The Group is conscious of its corporate responsibility for sustainable development and is dedicated to upholding it.
-In order to meet the our customers' requirements on different health, safety and environmental aspects, we are committed to incorporating ESG considerations into our daily operations.
-The Group has maintained an effective control on quality assurance measures, and has formed a project management team, which includes a project manager, construction manager and quality manager, to monitor the quality of each construction project.
-In addition, the Group has fully implemented a health, safety and environmental management system to prevent potential industrial accidents to ensure that a safe workplace is provided for workers.
+In order to meet our customers' requirements on different health, safety and environmental aspects, we are committed to incorporating ESG considerations into our daily operations.
+The Group has maintained effective control of quality assurance measures and has formed a project management team, which includes a project manager, construction manager and quality manager, to monitor the quality of each construction project.
+In addition, the Group has implemented a health, safety and environmental management system to prevent potential industrial accidents and ensure that a safe workplace is provided for workers.
 The Group also ensures that it has complied with all applicable safety regulations and properly implemented protection measures for its projects.

-Besides its own corporate responsibility, the Group is principally required to comply with the laws and regulations in relation to environmental protection in where it operates, including the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the People's Republic of China, and the Law of the People's Republic of China on the Prevention and Control of Atmospheric Pollution.
+Besides its own corporate responsibility, the Group is principally required to comply with the laws and regulations in relation to environmental protection where it operates, including the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the PRC, and the Law of the PRC on the Prevention and Control of Atmospheric Pollution.
 Given the Group's substantial experience in the industry and its established operation workflow which includes preliminary site visits by its staff to determine possible environmental compliance issues, the Group has been able to address such environmental compliance issues.
 During the Financial Year, the Group was in compliance with applicable environmental laws and regulations in all material respects.